eemeliru/digitraffic/README.md

 **Integration is in early development phase and everything is subject to change.**

 A Home Assistant custom integration that provides real-time traffic information from Finland's [Digitraffic](https://www.digitraffic.fi/) service.
-Monitor traffic announcements, road works, weather cameras, and more directly in your Home Assistant dashboard.
+Monitor traffic messages and weather cameras directly from your Home Assistant dashboard.

 > **Note**: This is an unofficial community-developed integration and is not affiliated with or endorsed by Digitraffic or Fintraffic.

 ## Features

+### Traffic Messages
-- **Traffic Messages**: Real-time traffic announcements, road works, weight restrictions, and exempted transport notifications
+Real-time traffic announcements, road works, weight restrictions, and exempted transport notifications.
-- **Weather Cameras**: Live road weather camera images from across Finland
-- **Municipality Filtering**: Filter traffic messages by specific Finnish municipalities
+- **Municipality Filtering**: Filter traffic messages by specific Finnish municipalities.
-- **Situation Type Filtering**: Choose which types of traffic events to monitor
+- **Situation Type Filtering**: Choose which types of traffic events to monitor.
-- **Dynamic Entity Management**: Traffic message sensors are automatically created and removed as incidents appear and clear
+- **Dynamic Entity Management**: Traffic message sensors are automatically created and removed as incidents appear and clear.

+### Weather Cameras
+Live _(refreshing every 10mins)_ road weather camera images from across Finland.

 ## Installation